-Module: rally.plugins.openstack.scenarios.sahara.jobs
+Module: rally_openstack.task.scenarios.sahara.jobs

 SaharaJob.create_launch_job_sequence_with_scaling [Scenario]

 Create and execute Sahara EDP Jobs on a scaling Cluster.

 This scenario Creates a Job entity and launches an execution on a Cluster for every job object provided.
 The Cluster is scaled according to the deltas values and the sequence is launched again.